29Rohit/Advanced-Physical-Design-using-OpenLANE-Sky130-Overview/README.md

 ## Timing Analysis using OpenSTA

 -	The Static Timing Analysis(STA) of the design is carried out using the OpenSTA tool.
 The analysis can be done in to different ways.

 i.
 Inside OpenLANE flow: This is by invoking openroad command inside the OpenLANE flow.
 In the openroad OpenSTA is invoked.

 ii.
 Outside OpenLANE flow: This is done by directly invoking OpenSTA in the command line.
 This requires extra configuration to be done to specific the verilog file, constraints, clcok period and other required parameters.
 OpenSTA is invoked using the below mentioned command.
 ```
-sta <conf-file-if-required>
+sta sta.conf
 ```

 ![6](https://user-images.githubusercontent.com/20563301/124389917-f67f1d00-dd06-11eb-94ff-579220e3c25f.PNG)